Quick Exit

 Mentoring is for family members too (of origin and/or choice), who are wanting to understand how to support someone in their life who is LGBTIQA+.
 For example, your child/young person comes out and you want to learn more about their identity and how to support them, through peer-support mentorship for yourself.

 This service is FREE and runs both online and in-person.
+It runs out of Melbourne and Geelong.

 How does Mentoring work?